inayatrahimdev/inayatrahimdev/README.md

 # Mission

-I believe AI should create value—not just predictions.
+I believe AI should create value not just predictions.

 My objective is to build intelligent systems that: